A class of parabolic reaction-diffusion systems governed by spectral fractional Laplacians : Analysis and numerical simulations: Introduction

 \smallbreak Recently, considerable studies have explored the existence of solutions to fractional reaction-diffusion problems, particularly for single parabolic equations ($i.e.\;m = 1$) in open bounded subsets of $\mathbb{R}^N$.
-For further details, we refer the reader to \cite{DipGiaVal2022,BonitoAl,ChanGomVz,KobaMats,TuaTriOr,NaneTuan} for the {\it (SFL)} and to \cite{AndMazRosTol,GalWarma1,GalWarma2,LecMirRoq,BicWarZua2,BicWarZua3,FerRos} for the {\it (RFL)}.
+For further details, we refer the reader to \cite{DipGiaVal2022,ChanGomVz,KobaMats,NaneTuan} for the {\it SFL} and to \cite{GalWarma1,GalWarma2,BicWarZua2,BicWarZua3,FerRos} for the {\it RFL}.
 However, there are relatively few works addressing systems $(m\geq 2)$ governed by fractional Laplacians.
-For systems with $m=2$ involving the {\it (SFL)}, we refer to \cite{ZhaoRuan,ShiLiYang}, while for the {\it (RFL)}, relevant studies can be found in \cite{AtmaBirDaouLaam-Parabo, AtmaBirDaouLaam-Acta, AtmaBirDaouLaam-s1-s2-Ellip, AtmaBirDaouLaam-s1-s2-Para,Louis}.
-As far as we know, the only existing work for $m\geq 2$ is \cite{DaouLaamBaal2024}, where the author and her collaborators analyzed System (S) with the ($RFL$) and $s_1=\cdots=s_m$.
+For systems with $m=2$ involving the {\it SFL}, we refer to \cite{ZhaoRuan,ShiLiYang}, while for the {\it RFL}, relevant studies can be found in \cite{AtmaBirDaouLaam-Parabo,AtmaBirDaouLaam-Acta,AtmaBirDaouLaam-s1-s2-Ellip,Louis}.
+As far as we know, the only existing work for $m\geq 2$ is \cite{DaouLaamBaal2024}, where the author and her collaborators analyzed System (S) with the $RFL$ and $s_1=\cdots=s_m$.

 One should question the intriguing case of considering fractional Laplacians of different orders, $i.e.$ at least for two different $i,j\in\llbracket1,m\rrbracket$ $s_i\neq s_j$.
 This is motivated, for example, by stochastic considerations.
 Specifically, previous studies have investigated equations involving a sum of two fractional Laplacians with different orders.
 Such sums naturally arise from the superposition of two stochastic processes, each with distinct random walks and Lévy flights.
 This approach has numerous applications, including chemical reaction design, plasma physics, biophysics and population dynamics.
 It also serves to model heart anomalies caused by arterial issues.
 For more details, we refer to \cite{ChenBhakHaj2022,DipLiVal2024} and references included therein.
+For a biological motivation, we refer to \cite{ZhaoRuan}.

-\smallbreak Let us go back to System (S) with the ($SFL$).
-In this paper, our main goal is to extend the results obtained in \cite{DaouLaamBaal2024} to a more general setting, specifically by incorporating other different fractional operators with varying orders.
+\smallbreak Let us go back to System (S) with the $SFL$.
+In this paper, our main goal is to extend the results obtained in \cite{DaouLaamBaal2024} to a more general setting, specifically by incorporating different types of fractional operators.